 Evaluation of Transfer Credit

-College transcripts will be evaluated after a student has paid the $200 deposit fee.
+College transcripts will be evaluated after a student has been accepted by the Office of Admissions.
 The evaluation process may take time, depending upon the courses taken and the location of the institution.
-Potential transfer students are encouraged to pay the deposit as soon as they have decided to come to Auburn.
-This will help ensure the Auburn credit awarded will show on the student’s record before the SOS Orientation session.
+Submitting Official Transcripts as quickly as possible will help ensure the Auburn credit awarded will show on the student’s record before the SOS Orientation session.

 Auburn University will accept transfer credit of similar content from accredited institutions (see below for specifics).
 Coursework that is technical or remedial in nature is generally not accepted for credit at Auburn.
 Students may receive specific course credit or general elective credit for courses taken at other institutions.
 Transfer courses that are considered ‘Core’ will be evaluated in the Office of the Registrar by the University Transcript Evaluator.
 All other courses will be routed to the respective department for review.